cloudscraft1/securegallaery/WATERMARK_CONFIG.md

 ## Note

+- All overlay watermarks have been removed to eliminate duplicates
+- Only the canvas watermark is displayed (configurable via environment variable)
-The canvas watermark is applied to secure images rendered on HTML5 canvas elements.
-It's separate from the overlay watermarks on regular image elements.
+- The watermark is applied to all secure images rendered on HTML5 canvas elements
+- Very subtle appearance: 10px Arial font with 10% opacity